CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Burlington

-Commercial Crime Insurance Risk Factors in Burlington
+About Commercial Crime Insurance in Burlington, VT

-In Vermont, the practical question is usually how the policy is written for your operation: who counts as an employee, which locations are scheduled, whether the policy covers all money-handling sites, and whether social engineering or client property in your care is included by endorsement.
+In Vermont, the practical question is usually how the policy is written for your operation: who counts as an employee, which locations are scheduled, whether the policy applies to all money-handling sites, and whether social engineering or client property in your care is included by endorsement.
 Some policies can also be expanded to address employee dishonesty insurance exposures tied to internal access.
 General liability policies do not replace this protection, and standard property forms typically do not address computer fraud coverage or funds transfer fraud coverage.
 Coverage terms can vary by carrier, especially for businesses in healthcare, retail trade, manufacturing, accommodation and food services, or education, which are major Vermont employment sectors.
 If your company uses multiple offices, a shared bookkeeper, or remote payment workflows, Vermont business crime insurance should be reviewed line by line so the policy matches the way cash, checks, and digital transfers move through your business.

 Coverage Included